 differences?
 Both can be used as thickeners and binders as a gluten free alternative.
 Guar gum is better used in cold products like ice cream.
 Xanthan is better used in hot or baked goods.
 If substituting guar gum in a recipe that uses xanthan, double the quantity.
 Available in select supermarkets, health food shops or online.

 Hemp flour is made from ground up hemp seeds and is rich in healthy fats, magnesium, fibre, and protein.
-Very green in colour and with an earthy flavour can be used in any keto bread recipes and baking.
+Very green in colour and with an earthy flavour can be used in any keto bread recipes, and baking.
 Found in most supermarkets and health specialty stores.
-It is a nut free, gluten free and grain free flour.
+It is nut free, gluten free and grain free flour.

 Full of healthy fats, protein and rich in both omega-3 and omega-6.
-Hemp seeds are great for everything from bars, protein balls, breads, cereals and more.
+Hemp seeds are great for everything from bars, protein balls, bread, cereals and more.
 Available in most supermarkets.
 As far as my keto pantry essentials go I always make sure I have a heap of hemp seeds.
-Have you every made my Hemp Share Bread?
+Have you ever made my Hemp Share Bread?
 You will know why I love these seeds so much!